Ever wonder why pregnant women are advised by doctors to cut down on eating albacore (white) tuna?

 Mercury poisoning from coal plants can be prevented by installing cost-effective scrubbers to reduce mercury emissions.
 Many responsible American coal plant operators have already taken this step.

-But coal plants in the United States still spew 386,000 tons of hazardous air pollution into the atmosphere.
+Prior to the implementation of the Mercury and Air Toxics Standards, coal plants spewed 386,000 tons of hazardous air pollution into the atmosphere.

 The Mercury and Air Toxics Standards slash mercury emissions from coal plants by 90%, as well as dramatically reduce other toxic air pollution that comes out with the mercury.

 The Mercury and Air Toxics Standards, years in the making, were announced in 2012 and finalized in 2014.
 Still, these health-protective standards are under attack.